javascript-tutorial/ko.javascript.info/5-network/11-websocket/article.md

 - `Origin` -- the origin of the client page, e.g. `https://javascript.info`.
 WebSocket objects are cross-origin by nature.
 There are no special headers or other limitations.
 Old servers are unable to handle WebSocket anyway, so there are no compabitility issues.
 But `Origin` header is important, as it allows the server to decide whether or not to talk WebSocket with this website.
 - `Connection: Upgrade` -- signals that the client would like to change the protocol.
-- `Upgrade: websocket` -- the requested protocol is "websocket".
+- `Upgrade: websocket` -- 클라이언트측에서 요청한 프로토콜은 'websocket'이라는걸 의미합니다.
 - `Sec-WebSocket-Key` -- a random browser-generated key for security.
 - `Sec-WebSocket-Version` -- WebSocket protocol version, 13 is the current one.